chris5zk/chris5zk/README.md

 - 🔎 AI developer of Computer Vision Fields.
 - 🙉 A newbie of Discord Bot developement.
 - 🌐 Front-end and Back-end website worker.

+🌱 I'm currently learning...
+---
+- 💻 More knowledge in CV and Image Processing field.
+- ⛄ More mathematics in the Deep Learning.
+- 🌊 Design pattern for a cleaner code.
+- 👽 Newest thing in AI.
+- ❔ Any knowledge related to Computer Science and Information Engineering.

 ⚒️ Languages and Tools
 ---